Unlike other products by The Ordinary, their Argireline 10% Solution isn’t one that’s discussed all too often.

 You should use Argireline twice a day for best results.

 No, I can’t say Argireline is worth the time and patience.
-The synthetic peptide has very limited data to back up the claims that it’s the equivalent of Botox.
+The synthetic peptide has minimal data to back up the claims that it’s the equivalent of Botox.

-Additionally, the poor skin permeation can lead to a significant wastage of peptide, resulting in unwanted high cost of production and an ineffective final dosage form.
+Additionally, poor skin permeation can lead to a significant wastage of peptides, resulting in unwanted high cost of production and an ineffective final dosage form.